mbehr1/dlt-logs/README.md

 ## Features

-- Open DLT files (Mac: &#8679;&#8984;P "Open DLT file...", Linux/Win: Ctrl+Shift+P "Open DLT file..." ) with size restriction due to v8 engine memory limits.
+- Open DLT files (Mac: &#8679;&#8984;P "Open DLT file...", Linux/Win: Ctrl+Shift+P "Open DLT file..." ) command that uses the provided adlt binary and is only limited by your virtual address space.
+Tested with 20GB DLT file.
+  - supports opening multiple files at once
+  - supports opening of CAN .asc files (simply choose the .asc file instead of .dlt files during "Open DLT file..." command)
+  - supports all plugins including a 'CAN' plugin.
+  - sorts DLT messages automatically by the monotonic timestamp (and first by lifecycles)
+  - an adlt binary is provided with the extension and the path to it is available in VS code terminals or via command "New terminal with adlt in path".

+- Alternative/deprecated/previous (<= v1.49.0) solution is to use "Open DLT file via deprecated NodeJS implementation..."
+(Mac: &#8679;&#8984;P "Open DLT file via deprecated NodeJS implementation...", Linux/Win: Ctrl+Shift+P "Open DLT file via deprecated NodeJS implementation..." ) command that uses a NodeJS / v8 engine based implementation and is limited by v8 engine memory.
 (Tested with ~1500MB files).
 With files of approx 2GB you get out of memory problems.
 A "load time filter assistant..." helps you in reducing number of messages while opening files >512MB.

-- Alternative solution is to use "Open DLT file via adlt..."
-(Mac: &#8679;&#8984;P "Open DLT files via adlt...", Linux/Win: Ctrl+Shift+P "Open DLT file..." ) command that uses the provided adlt binary and is only limited by your virtual address space.
-Tested with 20GB DLT file.
-  - supports opening multiple files at once
-  - supports opening of CAN .asc files (simply choose the .asc file instead of .dlt files during "Open DLT file via adlt..." command)
-  - supports all plugins except file-transfer.
-Additionally a 'CAN' plugin is available.
-  - an adlt binary is provided with the extension and the path to it is available in VS code terminals or via command "New terminal with adlt in path".
+**If you experience any issues with the new adlt based implementation compared to the previous NodeJS implementation please open an [issue](https://github.com/mbehr1/dlt-logs/issues).
+I'll take care with high priority!**

 - **Time sync** feature.
   - Calculates time for each line based on timestamp and reception/storage time.
   - An offset for the full time can be set via context menu item *adjust-time...*.